cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 We wish two things:

 1. We want the entire website to be saved on your hard disk and
-2. the same for the database.
+2. we want the database to be saved on the hard disk as well.

 To do this, please edit the `docker-compose.yml` file and add the highlighted lines below: